apache/causeway-site/content/reference/recognized-annotations/DomainService.md

 Title: @DomainService

-Indicates that the (concrete) class should be automatically instantiated as a domain service, and specify a number of UI hints.
+Indicates that the (concrete) class should be automatically instantiated as a domain service.

 Domain services with this annotation do NOT need to be registered explicitly in `isis.properties`; they will be discovered automatically on the CLASSPATH.

 The following attributes can be specified:

-* `menuBar` - the menubar in which the menu that hold's this service's actions should reside (1.8.0-SNAPSHOT)
+* `nature` - the nature of this service: providing actions for menus, contributed actions, or neither (1.8.0-SNAPSHOT)

-* `menuOrder` - the order of the service's menu with respect to other service's.

 * `repositoryFor` - if this domain service acts as a repository for an entity type, specify that entity type.
 (This is currently informational only)

-The `menuBar` can be set to PRIMARY, SECONDARY or TERTIARY.
-In the Wicket viewer the PRIMARY menu bar is left-aligned, the SECONDARY menu bar is right aligned, and the TERTIARY menu bar is associated with the user's name (far top-right).
+* `menuOrder` - the order of the service's menu with respect to other service's (deprecated in 1.8.0-SNAPSHOT)

 For example: